Saturday, May 19, 2012

 1995: Don Henley married Sharon Summerall in Malibu, California.
 Tony Bennett, Billy Joel, Bruce Springsteen and Sting performed at the wedding reception.

 1997: It was chaos in Kansas City, Missouri.
-U2 had paid for traffic control to close down five lanes of traffic so they could shoot the video "Last Night On Earth".
+U2 had paid for traffic control to close down five lanes of traffic on Interstate 670 so they could shoot the video "Last Night On Earth".
 Traffic jams galore occurred and a Cadillac crashed into a plate glass window while swerving to miss a cameraman.

 1998: Bill Ward, drummer from Black Sabbath, was rushed to a hospital in London after suffering a heart attack during rehearsal.